Tunzy92/CI-CD-project-with-Terraform/README.md

 # CI-CD-project-with-Terraform
 Repository for terraform projects
-This Project is to create a codebuild job that will automatically apply your terraform scripts whenever you commit a change into your github repository.
+In this Project, you're to learn how to create a codebuild job that will automatically apply your terraform scripts whenever you commit a change into your github repository.

 ![flow](https://github.com/user-attachments/assets/c8da8af2-d492-452a-8375-f27bbe16059f)